Do you want to log WordPress emails across your site?

 To get full WordPress email logging on your site, you’ll need the WP Mail SMTP Pro license or higher.

 We’re going to use the WP Mail SMTP plugin to log your WordPress emails.
-WP Mail SMTP used by 2+ million WordPress users to improve email deliverability and tracking.
+WP Mail SMTP is used by 3+ million WordPress users to improve email deliverability and tracking.

 To install WP Mail SMTP, download the zip file from your WP Mail SMTP account.
 You’ll find it in the Downloads tab.